maximedaraize/create-scss-website/docs/README.md

 **Q:** Can i use **create-scss-cli** in an existing project or should i use it with new project only.

 **A:** You can do both.
 The CLI will check if there is already another **scss** folder in the path of your installation, so there wont be any overwride.
-Because the CLI give you different preset options, it is flexible to either start a new project from scratch with it or intergrate it in your ongoing project.
+Because the CLI give you different template options, it is flexible to either start a new project from scratch with it or intergrate it in your ongoing project.

 <hr>